 More generally, any of the above changes or any other consequential changes to LIBOR, EURIBOR, or any other Benchmark as a result of international, national, or other proposals for reform or other initiatives or investigations, or any further uncertainty in relation to the timing and manner of implementation of such changes, may have the effect of discouraging market participants from continuing to administer or participate in certain Benchmarks, trigger changes in the rules or methodologies used in certain Benchmarks or lead to the disappearance of certain Benchmarks.
-The disappearance of a Benchmark or changes in the manner of administration of a Benchmark could result in adjustments to the terms and conditions of the Securities, early redemption or termination, subject to discretionary valuation by the Calculation Agent, delisting or other consequences in relation to Securities linked to such Benchmark.
-In addition, fallback provisions specified in the terms and conditions of the Securities may apply or the Issuer may adjust the terms and conditions of the Securities in the event a Benchmark materially changes or ceases to be provided in order to comply with the provisions of the EU Benchmarks Regulation.
+The disappearance of a Benchmark or changes in the manner of administration of a Benchmark could result in adjustments to the terms and conditions of the Securities as determined by the Independent Advisor - including, without limitation, the substitution of such Benchmark with another Benchmark - the early redemption or termination, subject to discretionary valuation by the Calculation Agent, delisting or other consequences in relation to Securities linked to such Benchmark.
+In addition, fallback provisions specified in the terms and conditions of the Securities may apply or the Issuer, acting upon the advice of an Independent Advisor, may adjust the terms and conditions of the Securities in the event a Benchmark materially changes or ceases to be provided in order to comply with the provisions of the EU Benchmarks Regulation.
 Any such consequence could have a material adverse effect on the value, volatility of and return on any Securities based on or linked to a Benchmark.
 Potential investors should be aware that each of these changes may have a material adverse effect on the level or availability of the Benchmark and consequently on the value of the Securities.